 The form to claim the American Opportunity Tax Credit or Lifetime Learning Credit (1098T) is now available online at the Maximus Federal Services, Inc. Web site.
 Maximus provides tax credit reporting services for Arcadia University students.

 Enter your full First and Last names and the last 5 digits of your Social Security Number

 If records are present for you, you will be instructed to create an account.
 Follow the instructions on the website to create a free account and retrieve your 1098-T. If records are not found for you or you have difficulty creating account, use the “Help” link in the left menu.

 If you do not retrieve your 1098-T electronically, one will be mailed to you.
 Paper 1098-Ts will not be mailed until near January 31st and may reach you sometime after that date.
 Be aware that you can get additional copies online in the future as well.

-Please contact the GDIT Call Center at 800-223-0043 or the Arcadia Business Office, at 267-620-4792 (only to be used for 1098T inquiries) or by e-mail at email@example.com, with any questions.
-GDIT also provides useful information on education tax credits for eligible taxpayers.
+Please contact the Maximus Call Center at 800-223-0043 or the Arcadia Business Office, at 267-620-4792 (only to be used for 1098T inquiries) or by e-mail at email@example.com, with any questions.
+Maximus also provides useful information on education tax credits for eligible taxpayers.